All Episodes

 Let's go back.

-Uh well, let's here here he is again, same Saturday morning, repeating this lie.
+Well, here he is again, same Saturday morning, repeating this lie.

 So let's just be clear.

-The reason that we did not have a follow-on force in Iraq was because the Iraqis were a majority of Iraqis did not want U.S. troops there.
+The reason that we did not have a follow-on force in Iraq was because the Iraqis were, a majority of Iraqis did not want U.S. troops there.

-And politically, they could not uh pass the kind of laws that would be required to protect our troops in Iraq.
+And politically, they could not pass the kind of laws that would be required to protect our troops in Iraq.

-This is just psycho something.
+This is just psycho-something.

 Still blaming Bush.

-This man got elected, promising to get every evidence of any American presence out of there.
+This man got elected promising to get every evidence of any American presence out of there.

 And he did.